ADC API Limits and Thresholds#

 It is expected that the number of repertoires in a data repository will never become so large such that queries become computationally expensive.
 A data repository might have thousands of repertoires across hundreds of studies, yet such numbers are easily handled by databases.
 Based upon this, the ADC API does not place limits on the repertoire endpoint for the fields that can be queried or the operators that can be used.

-Rearrangement endpoint query fields#
+Other endpoint query fields#

 Field(s)